happygirlzt/javaparser-api-misuse/README.md

-JavaParser For Removing Comments & Extracting Methods
+Simple use of JavaParser For Removing Comments & Extracting Methods
 ---

-- We use JavaParser to remove comments
+- Remove comments in Java files
-- We only use JavaParser to find the method names from the files with comments
+- Extract the method names from the files with comments
-- We then extract the method with the name saved from the files without comments
+- Extract the method declaration & body with the name saved from the Java files without comments